awonak/HagiwoModulove/README.md

 # Hagiwo/Modulove

 This is a collection of open source hardware and software files related to Modulove hardware remixes of Hagiwo modules.
+This repository contains original alternative firmwares for Modulove's [Sync LFO](https://modulove.io/synclfo/) and [A-RYTH-MATIK](https://modulove.io/arythmatik/).

-Original hardware/firmware and design can be found here:
+Original open source hardware/firmware and design can be found here:

 Hagiwo